donathan258/brand_assets/README.md

 # Sheandoah Lodge Brand Assets

-This repository hosts the brand guidelines and individual assets for the 2020 rebrand of Shenandoah Lodge 258, Order of teh Arrow, BSA.
+This repository hosts the brand guidelines and individual assets for the 2020 rebrand of Shenandoah Lodge 258, Order of the Arrow, BSA.

 ## File Conventions